PPCPs and EDCs in Drinking Water - Contaminants of Emerging Concern

 • Under 40 percent of recorded PPCPs can be expelled through coagulation/flocculation and softening/metal oxides.

-The EPA's Office of Water keeps up a stock of scientific investigations and writing on the treatment of CECs, which incorporates modified works of more than 400 records accessible through the U.S. National Library of Medicine and different sources.
-The EPA's 2010 report, "Treating Contaminants of Emerging Concern," offers a thorough review of the efficiency of different treatment approaches dependent on collected information from a subset of the EPA's research document archive.
+The EPA's Office of Water maintains a stock of scientific investigations and writing on treating CECs, incorporating modified works from more than 400 records accessible through the U.S. National Library of Medicine and other sources.

 Regulation

 As approved under the U.S. Safe Drinking Water Act (SDWA), the EPA sets drinking water benchmarks to control contaminants in public drinking water supply and now has drinking water directions for more than 90 different contaminants.
-To decide if a contaminant ought to be controlled, the EPA investigates peer-checked science tending to various factors, including the event levels of a contaminant in the earth, courses of human exposure, and the well-being impacts of exposure especially the consequences for vulnerable subpopulations.

 How Can You Help Reduce and Prevent PPCs and EDCs in the Environment